N0obCoding/Expanding-on-HTML-and-CSS/1_html/readme.md

 2. `<html></html>`: The `<html>` element.
 This element wraps all the content on the entire page.

 3. `<head></head>`: The `<head>` element.
 This element acts as a container for things which you don't want to show to the viewer.
-This includes things like keywords, a page description that you want to appear in search results, links to CSS or Js files, character set declarations etc.
+This includes things like keywords, a page description that you want to appear in search results, links to CSS or Javascript files, character set declarations, etc.

 4. `<meta charset="utf-8">`: This element sets the character set of your document to UTF-8, which includes most characters from majority of the human written languages.

 5. `<title></title>`: The `<title>` element.
 This sets the title of your page, which is the title that appears in the browser tab on opening the page, and is used to describe the page when you bookmark it.

 6. `<body></body>`: The <body> element.
 This contains all the content that you want to show the viewers when they visit your page, which can be text, images, gifs, videos etc.

 ## Whitespace in HTML
 In HTML the use of whitespace is only to improve code readability. i.e. the HTML parser reduces any amount of whitespace to a single whitespace.
-The following example Will be rendered in the same way.
+In the following example, both paragraphs will be rendered the same way.

  ```
  <p> no extra whitespace <\p>